GeoStat-Framework/PyKrige/README.md

 can be performed with [pykrige.rk.RegressionKriging](http://pykrige.readthedocs.io/en/latest/examples/07_regression_kriging2d.html).
-This class takes as parameters a scikit-learn regression model, and details of either either the `OrdinaryKriging` or the `UniversalKriging` class, and performs a correction steps on the ML regression prediction.
+This class takes as parameters a scikit-learn regression model, and details of either the `OrdinaryKriging` or the `UniversalKriging` class, and performs a correction step on the ML regression prediction.

 A demonstration of the regression kriging is provided in the [corresponding